Caspian tiger

-The Caspian tiger was a Panthera tigris tigris population native to eastern Turkey, northern Iran, Mesopotamia, the Caucasus around the Caspian Sea, Central Asia to northern Afghanistan, and the Xinjiang region in western China.
-Until the Middle Ages, it was also present in Ukraine and southern Russia.
+The Caspian tiger was a Panthera tigris tigris population native to eastern Turkey, northern Iran, Mesopotamia, the Caucasus around the Caspian Sea, Central Asia to northern Afghanistan and the Xinjiang region in Western China.
+Until the Middle Ages, it was also present in Southern Russia.
 It inhabited sparse forests and riverine corridors in this region until the 1970s.
 This population was regarded as a distinct subspecies and assessed as extinct in 2003.

 Results of a phylogeographic analysis evinces that the Caspian and Siberian tiger populations shared a common continuous geographic distribution until the early 19th century.

 Some Caspian tigers were intermediate in size between Siberian and Bengal tigers.